Barry Goldwater: Death

 Goldwater's public appearances ended in late 1996 after he had a massive stroke.
-Family members disclosed he was in the early stages of Alzheimer's disease.
+Family members disclosed he was also in the early stages of Alzheimer's disease.
 He died on May 29, 1998, at the age of 89, at his long-time home in Paradise Valley, Arizona, of complications from the stroke.
-His funeral was co-officiated by both a Christian minister and a rabbi.
-His ashes were buried at the Episcopal Christ Church of the Ascension in Paradise Valley, Arizona.
-A memorial statue set in a small park has been erected to honor the memory of Goldwater in that town, near his former home and current resting place.
+His funeral was officiated by both a Christian minister and a rabbi.
+His ashes were buried at Episcopal Christ Church of the Ascension in Paradise Valley.
+A memorial statue was erected in a small park in Paradise Valley near his home and resting place, honoring his memory.

 Legacy

 Buildings and monuments

 Among the buildings and monuments named after Barry Goldwater are the Barry M. Goldwater Terminal at Phoenix Sky Harbor International Airport, Goldwater Memorial Park in Paradise Valley, Arizona, the Barry Goldwater Air Force Academy Visitor Center at the United States Air Force Academy, and Barry Goldwater High School in northern Phoenix.
 In 2010, former Arizona Attorney General Grant Woods, himself a Goldwater scholar and supporter, founded the Goldwater Women's Tennis Classic Tournament to be held annually at the Phoenix Country Club in Phoenix.
 On February 11, 2015, a statue of Goldwater by Deborah Copenhaver Fellows was unveiled by U.S. House and Senate leaders at a dedication ceremony in National Statuary Hall of the U.S. Capitol building in Washington, D.C.
 Barry Goldwater Peak is the highest peak in the White Tank Mountains.

+On December 9, 2016, Phoenix Sky Harbor Air National Guard Base was renamed Goldwater Air National Guard Base in honor of him.

-Goldwater Scholarship
+Barry M. Goldwater Scholarship

 The Barry M. Goldwater Scholarship and Excellence in Education Program was established by Congress in 1986.
 Its goal is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue careers in these fields.

 The Scholarship is widely considered the most prestigious award in the U.S. conferred upon undergraduates studying the sciences.
-It is awarded to about 300 students (college sophomores and juniors) nationwide in the amount of $7,500 per academic year (for their senior year, or junior and senior years).
+It is awarded to about 400 students (college sophomores and juniors) nationwide in the amount of $7,500 per academic year (for their senior year, or junior and senior years).
 It honors Goldwater's keen interest in science and technology.